screamingtools/docs/froggo/index.md

 ## Introduction

-**@screaming/froggo** is a command-line tool for quickly bootstrapping new web projects.
+**@screaming/froggo** is a command-line tool for quickly bootstrapping new web projects and npm packages.

 [View source code.](https://github.com/screamingtools/froggo)